strangeup/Quantum-Chaology/Bindings/README.md

 #Usage

 Arguments:
--a matrix which you wish to solve as a boost::compressed_matrix: ublas::compressed_matrix<double, ublas::column_major, 0,ublas::unbounded_array<int>,
+* a matrix which you wish to solve as a boost::compressed_matrix: ublas::compressed_matrix<double, ublas::column_major, 0,ublas::unbounded_array<int>,
 				ublas::unbounded_array<double> > mat

--a vector for results:
+* a vector for results:
 	vector<double> evals

--a vector for eigenvectors:
+* a vector for eigenvectors:
 	vector<vector<double> > > evecs

--number of eigenvalues/eigenvectors:
+* number of eigenvalues/eigenvectors:
 	int nev

--length of arnoldi factorisation (look this up in [ARNOLDI documentation](http://www.caam.rice.edu/software/ARPACK/) for more information)
+* length of arnoldi factorisation (look this up in [ARNOLDI documentation](http://www.caam.rice.edu/software/ARPACK/) for more information) int ncv
-	int ncv
 NB: should be greater than twice the number of eigenvalues but less than size of matrix

--shift (which eigenvalue you want to get values around eg. 3)
+* shift (which eigenvalue you want to get values around eg. 3) double sigma
-	double sigma

--[OPTIONAL] max number of iterations
+* [OPTIONAL] max number of iterations int maxit
-	int maxit

--[OPTIONAL] tolerance (look this up in [ARNOLDI documentation](http://www.caam.rice.edu/software/ARPACK/) for more information)
+* [OPTIONAL] tolerance (look this up in [ARNOLDI documentation](http://www.caam.rice.edu/software/ARPACK/) for more information) int tol
-	int tol
 NB: tol=0 means it uses the machine precision